HFHLogo

 • And that includes dealing with the wood ashes.

-Come up with a method to deal with soot buildup,and be prepared to store a used stove without a huge mess in your backpack.
+Come up with a method to deal with soot buildup,and be prepared to store a used stove without creating a sooty mess in your backpack.

 These stoves gobble up twigs quickly.